Toledo Jeeps

 In the 1947–48 NBL season, Sobek, Tidrick and Rivlin returned, and were joined by Dick Mehen and Harry Boykoff.
 The team finished with a record of 22–37 and missed the playoffs.
-The 1948 season proved to be the Jeeps' last; they were replaced for the NBL's final campaign with the Waterloo Hawks, who inherited Mehen and Boykoff.
+On May 10, 1948, the Jeeps joined the Fort Wayne Zollner Pistons, Indianapolis Kautskys, Minneapolis Lakers, Rochester Royals, and Oshkosh All-Stars as one of six NBL teams to at least try and switch from the NBL to the Basketball Association of America (BAA), though like the All-Stars, the Jeeps failed to switch leagues that year and joined the aborted BAA Buffalo team and cities of Louisville, Kentucky and Wilkes-Barre, Pennsylvania as failed teams and locations to have teams enter the BAA that year.
+The 1947-48 season later proved to be the Jeeps' last; they were replaced for what became the NBL's final season with the Waterloo Hawks, who inherited Mehen and Boykoff from Toledo.